A blue umbrella on a forest path, offering protection like the best umbrella insurance.

 Think of it like tailoring a suit—you want the coverage to fit your specific measurements.
 This means taking a clear-eyed look at your assets, your lifestyle, and your existing insurance policies.
 By focusing on a few key areas, you can confidently select a policy that gives you the right amount of protection without overpaying.
 We’ll walk through exactly what to look for so you can feel secure in your decision and know you’re covered when it matters most.

-Match Your Coverage to Your Assets
+Align Coverage with Your Assets

 The first step is to figure out how much coverage you actually need.
 A good rule of thumb is to get enough umbrella insurance to cover your net worth.
 This includes all your taxable assets, like savings, investments, and properties other than your main home.
 Tally up the value of your stocks, bonds, rental properties, and any other significant assets.
 This total is the minimum amount of coverage you should aim for.
 It ensures that if you’re faced with a major lawsuit, your hard-earned savings and investments are protected from being wiped out.
 Taking this step helps you build a financial safety net that truly covers what you’ve worked so hard to build.